benjaminingreens/org/README.md

 ## Using Your Workspace

-At this early stage, `Org` manages three types of files:
+At this early stage, `org` manages three types of files:

 `.txt` files - or 'notes'
 `.td` files - or 'todos'